Tourism in Libya: Tourism in Libya

 From the 1970s to the 1980s the tourist influx was discouraged for religious reasons and related to xenophobia.
-Only in the 1990s, did the Libyan government decided to diversify its national sources of income through the enhancement of its ancient historical sites and its cultural heritage, making progress in providing the necessary facilities for welcoming tourists.In 1999, the Libyan Government in cooperation with United Nations World Tourism Organizations has made a plan to improve tourism which provided for the development of the tourism sector through the establishment of policy frameworks, strategic guidelines and objectives lasting five years.
+Only in the 1990s did the Libyan government decide to diversify its national sources of income through the enhancement of its ancient historical sites and its cultural heritage, making progress in providing the necessary facilities for welcoming tourists.In 1999, the Libyan Government in cooperation with United Nations World Tourism Organizations has made a plan to improve tourism which provided for the development of the tourism sector through the establishment of policy frameworks, strategic guidelines and objectives lasting five years.

-On May 6, 2006 was created the Hammamet Declaration, a document whose purpose was to harmonize tourism development in the countries of the western Mediterranean basin, taking into account environmental and social differences.
+On 6 May 2006, was created the Hammamet Declaration, a document whose purpose was to harmonize tourism development in the countries of the western Mediterranean basin, taking into account environmental and social differences.
 The aim was to create a cultural and ecological tourism that encouraged projects based on the principles of sustainability, respect for the environment and the use of local products.
-The Libyan General Bord For Tourism and Traditional Industry (GBTII) stated that the authorities were planning a major tourism plan in the private and foreign sector; with the construction of a large number of hotels in major cities to meet the increase in tourists.
+The Libyan General Board For Tourism and Traditional Industry (GBTII) stated that the authorities were planning a major tourism plan in the private and foreign sector; with the construction of a large number of hotels in major cities to meet the increase in tourists.

 In 2011, with the fall of the Gaddafi government and the beginning of the civil war, they led to more restrictions and significant changes for tourists.
 In 2012 the new government decided to diversify resources and create jobs, the authorities changed the laws and regulations to attract foreign economic investments and make the economy grow.
 But the two rival governments have not pushed the project forward.
-On 22 March 2012, the Ministry of Tourism "The General Bord For Tourism And Antiquities" was created.
+On 22 March 2012, the Ministry of Tourism "The General Board For Tourism And Antiquities" was created.